Up to $150,000 per project

 1x per year

-DIN Pilot Project funding scheme is an annual, competitive program that supports cross-discipline university collaboration in New South Wales.
+DIN Pilot Project funding scheme is an annual, competitive program that supports cross-discipline university collaboration in New South Wales and ACT.

 The key objective of the DIN Pilot Projects is to conduct a rapid feasibility study on new ideas for Defence and develop these ideas into concepts or technology that can attract further investment from the government or industry.
-Pilot Projects should demonstrate high potential to satisfy an existing or emerging Defence capability need or an existing or emerging industry need.
+In addition, pilot projects should demonstrate high potential to satisfy an existing or emerging Defence capability need or an existing or emerging industry need.

-Problem statements, which serve as a basis for a call-out for proposals, are sourced from Defence.
+Problem statements, which serve as a basis for a call-out for proposals, are sourced from Defence and the industry.